 The plots in the right columns of Figs. 9 and 10 show, for the same times as the plots in the left columns, vertical crosssections in the cyclone motion direction through the centres of the composite cyclones.
+It is assumed that any TPV that affects the evolution of the cyclone lies approximately along these cross-sections, as required for growth by baroclinic instability release.
 Relative vorticity is shown to indicate the strength and tilt of the cyclonic structure.
 Selected contours of PV indicate the dynamical tropopause (the 2-PVU surface) and regions of enhanced lower-tropospheric PV, possibly caused by diabatic processes.
-Potential temperature contours indicate the change in static stability throughout the troposphere and can be compared to the θ'{000} field shown in the plots in the left 445 columns.
+Potential temperature contours indicate the change in static stability throughout the troposphere and can be compared to the θ'{900} field shown in the plots in the left columns.
 In contrast to the similarity of the evolution of the near-surface fields for the matched and unmatched cyclones, the vertical cross-sections show distinct characteristics.
 The composite cyclone evolves from a rearward (westward) tilted structure at the time of maximum growth rate to a more vertical structure at maximum intensity time in both composites.
-However, it is striking that unmatched cyclones are dominated by lower-tropospheric ξ at early times and the upper-tropospheric ξ

-- amplifies faster to become comparable to the low-level ξ at time of maximum growth and maximum intensity.
-This behaviour 450 is consistent with baroclinic wave growth initiated from lower levels, akin to Pettersen type A mid-latitude cyclogenesis, where the tropopause-level anomaly is generated as a result of the baroclinic interaction with low levels.
+However, it is striking that unmatched cyclones are dominated by lower-tropospheric ξ at early times and the upper-tropospheric ξ amplifies faster to become comparable to the low-level ξ at time of maximum growth and maximum intensity.
+This behaviour is consistent with baroclinic wave growth initiated from lower levels, akin to Pettersen type A mid-latitude cyclogenesis, where the tropopause-level anomaly is generated as a result of the baroclinic interaction with low levels.
 The region of enhanced ξ also extends further northwards with height in both composites at the time of maximum growth rate, although the northwards distance of the peak ξ is similar (not shown).
-In the cyclones matched with TPVs, the ξ at tropppause level is approximately - 455 equal to the low-level ξ at the earliest time shown and it amplifies faster in the composites such that it dominates at the time of maximum growth rate.
+In the cyclones matched with TPVs, the ξ at tropopause level is approximately equal to the low-level ξ at the earliest time shown and it amplifies faster in the composites such that it dominates at the time of maximum growth rate.
 At maximum intensity, the cyclone core is stronger throughout the depth of the cyclone for the matched composite.
 Consistent with the stronger cyclonic ξ at the tropopause in the matched cyclone composite, the tropopause extends down to higher pressures, reaching close to 550 hPa at maximum intensity time.

-Thermal wind balance relates the vertical gradient in ξ to the horizontal curvature in the θ -anomaly field through the follow-460 ing equation:
+Thermal wind balance relates the vertical gradient in ξ to the horizontal curvature in the θ -anomaly field through the following equation: